-Samsung heir to be indicted on corruption charges
+Samsung heir faces trial after indictment on corruption charges

 Samsung's legal nightmare is intensifying.

-Prosecutors on Tuesday said they will indict Lee Jae-yong, the de facto chief of the giant South Korean conglomerate, on bribery and other charges.
-His case is part of the huge political corruption scandal that has shaken South Korea.
+Prosecutors on Tuesday indicted Lee Jae-yong, the de facto chief of the giant South Korean conglomerate, on bribery and other charges.
+Four other Samsung executives were also charged with bribery and other crimes under the investigation into a huge political corruption scandal that has shaken the country.

+The move means South Korea's highest profile business leader and some of his top lieutenants are now headed for trial.
+The scandal that has engulfed them has already brought hundreds of thousands of South Korean protesters onto the streets and prompted lawmakers to vote to impeach the president.

 Lee, 48, was arrested earlier this month and has been in custody since then.
-His indictment, along with that of four other Samsung executives, is expected to take place later Tuesday, the prosecutors' office said.

-It raises the prospect of a trial of the heir apparent to South Korea's biggest family-run business empire.

-Prosecutors allege that Lee, who's also known as Jay Y. Lee, pledged tens of millions of dollars to win favor with President Park Geun-hye and secure government support for a controversial merger that helped tighten his grip on Samsung.
+Prosecutors allege that Lee, who's also known as Jay Y. Lee, pledged tens of millions of dollars to win favor with President Park Geun-hye and secure government support for a merger that helped tighten his grip on Samsung.

 Related: South Korea's long history of light sentences for business leaders